Building web sites

 - Domain registration is another name for staking out your place in cyberspace.
 Usually people pay a Domain Registrar to register a domain (e.g. I pay NameCheap to register

 - Web hosting is another name for paying someone else to serve up your web pages to visitors when they want to see them.
 This is most reliably, efficiently and cheaply achieved via paid commercial web hosting, located on servers elsewhere than your office or living room.
-(DIYers are at the mercy of their internet connection and are responsible for the consequences of hardware failures when running sites themselves on their own machine.)

 - Choose your domain name very carefully.
-Make sure to consult the list of ICANN accredited domain registrars before paying to register a domain.
+Make sure to consult the list of ICANN accredited domain registrars before paying someone to register a domain.

-- For domain registrations, the shortest billing cycle is normally yearly
+- For domain registrations, the shortest billing cycle is normally yearly.

 - For plain ordinary